joezhang2/JojangWeather/README.md

 forecasts and <a href="https://www.apixu.com/">Apixu</a> for hourly forecasts.
 The weather icons are made by
 <a href="https://erikflowers.github.io/weather-icons/">Erik Flowers</a>.

-Potential things in the works/if I think the features are worth the work:
+Potential things in the works (need to use this more to see if they are needed):
 * Hovering over a weather condition provides a detailed description
 * Highs and lows for forecasted temperature
 * Enabling app to live in the menubar